Tikamin557/Ts-Core/docs/ModderGuide_RelationshipServices.md

 </details>

-The room index shown in the debug output corresponds directly to the `valueAt` index used by the `OrderedPartners` token.
+The index shown under `OrderedPartners Index` corresponds directly to the `valueAt` index used by the `OrderedPartners` token.

 ---